This amazing Blackberry Cobbler is loaded with juicy fruit and a buttery melt-in-your-mouth vanilla topping.

-Blackberry filling: A combination of blackberries, sugar, flour, lemon zest, and lemon juice.
+Blackberry filling: Combine blackberries, sugar, flour, lemon zest, and lemon juice.
 The lemon pairs wonderfully with the blackberries, creating a balance of sweet and tart flavors.
+Transfer the fruit mixture to an 8×8 baking dish.

-Cobbler topping: This is my favorite cobbler topping.
+Cobbler topping: This is our favorite cobbler topping.
 It’s a cross between a sugar cookie and a buttery biscuit.
 Stir together flour, sugar, salt, and baking powder.
 Add melted butter and vanilla and stir until well combined.
 No need for a mixer – this topping comes together in one bowl in just about a minute.

-Assembly: Scoop the blackberry filling into an 8×8 baking dish.
-Press pieces of the topping between your fingers and scatter the pieces on top of the blackberries.
+Assembly: Press pieces of the topping between your fingers into flat irregular shaped pieces.
+Scatter the pieces on top of the blackberries.

 Bake: Bake the cobbler for about 30 minutes, until the berries are bubbling and the topping is beginning to turn light golden brown.

-Recipe tips:
+Recipe tips

 - Allow the cobbler to cool on a wire rack for about 15 minutes.
 The juices will thicken up a bit as it cools.